mkkoshkina/RAdar/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Your genetic raw data file in VCF format
+- Your genetic raw data file in VCF format (example VCF file provided in input/ folder
 - Docker installed on your system
 - Basic familiarity with command line tools